quasarframework/quasar-framework.org/source/components/data-table.md

     options: [5, 10, 15, 30, 50, 500]
   },

-  // (optional) User can make selections.
-When "single" is specified
-  // then user will be able to select only one row at a time.
-  // Otherwise use "multiple".
+  // (optional) Select one or more rows for an action
+  // "single" adds a column with radio buttons for single row selection
+  // "multiple" adds a column with checkboxes for multiple row selection
+  // omitting the property will result in no selection column at all
   selection: 'multiple',

   // (optional) Override default messages when no data is available